 The unit we tested has tactile Gateron Brown switches, but it's also available with clicky Gateron Blue and linear Red switches.
 It's similar to the Gateron Brown switches on the Keychron K6 and Keychron K8.
 They don't require a lot of force to actuate, and they provide good tactile feedback.
 If you prefer something with low profile switches, then look into the Keychron K3.

 The Gateron Brown switches on our unit provide a great typing experience.
 They offer good tactile feedback, and it's also available with Gateron Red and Blue switches, so you can get the ones you prefer.
 The keys are stable, but the spacebar wobbles just a bit.
 The compact 75% size may take some time to get used to, especially if you use non-alphanumeric keys, such as Page Up and Page Down, which are positioned differently than on standard full-sized keyboards.
 The right Shift key is smaller than the left Shift, so that may cause an increase in typos when you first use it.
-The function row is the same height as the number row instead of being slightly taller like on most keyboards, so it may feel different for some, but shouldn't be too much of an issue.
+The function row is the same height as the number row instead of being slightly taller like on most keyboards, so it may feel different for some, but it shouldn't be too much of an issue.
 The ABS keycaps feel slippery, but you can get an extra set of PBT keycaps.
-The keys are light to press and despite having a high profile, it shouldn't be too tiring typing on them for long periods.
+The keys are light to press, and despite having a high profile, it shouldn't be too tiring typing on them for long periods.
 If you notice some fatigue, you can also get a wrist rest separately.

 Our unit with Gateron Brown switches is quiet and shouldn't bother those around you.
 However, we expect the Gateron Blue switches to be louder, similar to the Cherry MX Blue switches on the Ducky One 2 SF.